IainIsCreative/awesome-robot-combat/readme.md

 - [Building a Featherweight Crab Combat Robot In A Week](https://www.youtube.com/watch?v=9dI0gqCDswM) — A video build diary of Joe Brown's featherweight fighting robot, Crabsolutely Clawful.
 - [Inside a Bugglebot — FLICK Build Diary/Battle Report](https://www.youtube.com/watch?v=vQsG1u2L9Ro) — A build diary covering the design and process of Flick, a beetleweight drum spinner by Tom Lloyd.

+## Robot Combat Media

+Links to various robot combat media, including podcasts and streaming channels.

+### Podcasts

+- [Inside The Bot](https://soundcloud.com/insidethebot) — A robot combat podcast hosted by Gabriel Stroud and Will Cedric.
+- [Spinnerproof](https://www.spinnerproof.com/) — A podcast about combat robotics by Ryan Bratley and Sam Hutchins.
+- [Activate!
+The Robot Wars Podcast](https://soundcloud.com/user-899755637) — A retrospective review podcast of Robot Wars by Rob E. Harmlessly and Benji.

 ## Resources

 Links for learning the basics of robot combat, how to build fighting robots, as well as tools and designs people can use to build their own. **Note: some links may require joining a group or community to view the link.**